Success & Failure Choices

 Habitat for Humanity

-Habitat has built more than 600,000 homes in communities around the world to provide more than 3 million people with simple, decent, affordable housing.
+Habitat for Humanity has built more than 600,000 homes in communities around the world to provide more than 3 million people with simple, decent, affordable housing.
 Habitat creates positive identities for Habitat homeowners who are then able to create serendipitous success for their communities.
 The international office gave local offices in the United States and national offices in other countries the freedom to operate independently.
 Each local U.S. office (affiliate) does its own fundraising, site selection, family selection, home construction, and mortgage servicing.
 Because the international office gives local affiliates and national offices the freedom of independence, the local affiliates and national offices have made Habitat for Humanity a world leader in ending poverty housing.

 Martha Stewart uses her television shows to give people the knowledge, experience, skills, resources, and connections they need for creating beauty and comfort in their lives.
 In return, satisfied people buy Stewart’s books, magazine, and products.